Do you come to class without supplies?

 I strive to be informative.
-After all, if the info in my Journal isn't useful, what's the point of either of us being here?
+After all, if the info here in my Studio Journal isn't useful, then what's the point of either of us being here?

 But necessary information isn't always a fresh breeze blowing up your bloomers.

 Sometimes it makes you feel squidgy in your seat.
 "Oh my, is she talking to ME?"